01101010110/Pumpkin-Pete-Quests/Quests.md

 🚶 Ignore it.
 <br><br>
 **Outcomes**:<br>
-💰 Enter the mountain lair. — You receive 5 Corn Seed 🌽.<br>
+You receive 5 Corn Seed 🌽. 💰 Enter the mountain lair. <br>
-🚫 Ignore the goblin's tip. — Outcome not yet recorded.
+You walk away, curious but cautious.
+You receive 50 Coins 🌕. (🚫 Ignore the goblin's tip.)

 <br><br>
 **Screenshots**:<br>
 <img